jpsheehan/heroes-and-villains/README.md

     The top of his class,
     He easily passed.
     And now he works down at the dairy.

-**Ability:** *Throw Money* - Literally throws money away, having no positive effect on the game whatsoever.
-No one knows why they keep doing it.
-May occassionally have an additional effect *Waste Time* that hangs the game for several seconds.
+    There was a young man called Simon,
+    Who wanted to be a lineman.
+    Engineering was his path.
+    But he failed the math.
+    Now works in the cafe as a pieman.

+**Ability** *Witty Phrases* - updated such that the Arts Student does not carry an inherent ability but is good for the team by providing a source of witty phrases and other jokes thereby boosting team morale.

 ### **Mathematics/Statistics**

-**Flavour Text:** TODO
+**Flavour Text:** Maths and Stats students manipulate and study numbers, and letters in place of numbers, in ways that are unimaginable.
+One wonders if there is a strange sense of satisfaction in watching other disciplines suffer through Mathes and Stats courses.

-**Ability:** *Improve Odds* - Using rigorous statistical method, these students have figured out how to improve their odds in some games.
+**Ability:** *Improve Odds* - Using rigorous statistical methods, these students have figured out how to improve their odds in some games.

 ### **Sciences**

-**Flavour Text:** TODO
+**Flavour Text:** Chemists, Physicists, Biologists etc can concoct, analyse, modify the physical world around them.

 **Ability:** *Quick Recovery* - TODO ... doubling the recovery rate of all team members.